-Hand holding a beaker in a chemistry lab.
-Hand holding a beaker in a chemistry lab.
+A woman wearing safety glasses and blue lab coat with her hand on a tube looking at a beaker in a laboratory.
+A woman wearing safety glasses and blue lab coat with her hand on a tube looking at a beaker in a laboratory.
 A person holding an erlenmeyer flask that contains liquid and is covered with tinfoil.

 Chemistry: Materials Chemistry